Nambu–Goto action

 The Nambu–Goto action is the simplest invariant action in bosonic string theory, and is also used in other theories that investigate string-like objects (for example, cosmic strings).
-It is the starting point of the analysis of zero-thickness (infinitely thin) string behavior, using the principles of Lagrangian mechanics.
-Just as the action for a free point particle is proportional to its proper time — i.e., the "length" of its world-line — a relativistic string's action is proportional to the area of the sheet which the string traces as it travels through spacetime.
+It is the starting point of the analysis of zero-thickness (infinitely thin) string behaviour, using the principles of Lagrangian mechanics.
+Just as the action for a free point particle is proportional to its proper time – i.e., the "length" of its world-line – a relativistic string's action is proportional to the area of the sheet which the string traces as it travels through spacetime.

 It is named after Japanese physicists Yoichiro Nambu and Tetsuo Goto.

 Background

 Relativistic Lagrangian mechanics

 The basic principle of Lagrangian mechanics, the principle of stationary action, is that an object subjected to outside influences will "choose" a path which makes a certain quantity, the action, an extremum.
 The action is a functional, a mathematical relationship which takes an entire path and produces a single number.
 The physical path, that which the object actually follows, is the path for which the action is "stationary" (or extremal): any small variation of the path from the physical one does not significantly change the action.
 (Often, this is equivalent to saying the physical path is the one for which the action is a minimum.)
 Actions are typically written using Lagrangians, formulas which depend upon the object's state at a particular point in space and/or time.
 In non-relativistic mechanics, for example, a point particle's Lagrangian is the difference between kinetic and potential energy: $L=K-U$.
 The action, often written $S$, is then the integral of this quantity from a starting time to an ending time:

 (Typically, when using Lagrangians, we assume we know the particle's starting and ending positions, and we concern ourselves with the path which the particle travels between those positions.)